mrmichaelgallen/Project/ORRC_Database/readme.md

 * Races
 * Volunteer hours and type of work they did while volunteering
 * Board Membership and dates held post
+* Race awards
+* Years as a member

 ##### A profile page
 * List all of the members
 * Anonymomity - Don't collect private information - Use a unique identifier
 * Miles run - Events run
+* For members that have passed, an in memorial notation

 ##### Security
 * Make sure to have SQL Injection preventing coding